 Translation Management Systems are critical for this process and can be viewed as the equivalent of marketing automation (MA) software.
 TMS software is arguably becoming the standard as MA software is becoming increasingly critical to running marketing campaigns in one language!
 This software becomes a necessity once you are running a marketing campaign on different platforms and in multiple languages and countries.
 Keeping up with industry software is challenging, but a simple outline of the production cycle can give you an idea of the kinds of software to look for when working with an LSP.

-Machine translations are Internet based, and they attempt to automatically translate written material from one language to the other without the use of a human translator.
+Machine translations utilize artificial intelligence, and they attempt to automatically translate written material from one language to the other without the use of a human translator.
 Since the quality of machine translations is widely unreliable, it is best applied in cases where mistranslation will not be an issue.
 For example, if you wanted to gain a general understanding of a text, you could use it.
 For more information, check out the post, “How Does Machine Translation Compare With Human Translation?”

 Localization is only one part of a multifaceted globalization plan.
 Considering the breakneck pace of marketing trends, software development and the language service industry as a whole, you can rest assured that as soon as the proverbial ink sets on your localization strategy, it will be time to re-evaluate it.
 But if you have a basic understanding of the industry’s core process and procedures, many aspects should only need revisiting.
 The localization process can be both daunting and exciting, especially at a time with so many ways to reach and engage customers all around the globe.